Cellophane: Today

 Cellulose film has been manufactured continuously since the mid-1930s and is still used today.
 As well as packaging a variety of food items, there are also industrial applications, such as a base for such self-adhesive tapes as Sellotape and Scotch Tape, a semi-permeable membrane in some alkaline manganese dioxide batteries, as dialysis tubing (Visking tubing), and as a release agent in the manufacture of fibreglass and rubber products.
 Cellophane is the most popular material for manufacturing cigar packaging; its permeability to water vapor makes cellophane a good product for this application as cigars must be allowed to "breathe" while wrapped and in storage.

 Cellophane sales have dwindled since the 1960s, due to alternative packaging options.
 The polluting effects of carbon disulfide and other by-products of the process used to make viscose may have also contributed to its falling behind lower cost petrochemical-based films such as biaxially-oriented polyethylene terephthalate (BoPET) and biaxially oriented polypropylene (BOPP) in the 1980s and 1990s.
 However, as of 2017, it has made something of a resurgence in recent times due to its being biosourced, compostable, and biodegradable.
 Its sustainability record is clouded by its energy-intensive manufacturing process and the potential negative impact of some of the chemicals used, but significant progress in recent years has been made by leading manufacturers in reducing their environmental footprint.

 Material properties

 When placed between two plane polarizing filters, cellophane produces prismatic colours, due to its birefringent properties.
 This effect is often used to create stained glass-like effects in kinetic and interactive artworks.

 While cellophane is biodegradable, carbon disulfide—used in most cellophane production—is highly toxic.
 Viscose factories vary widely in the amount of CS_{2} they expose their workers to, and most give no information about their quantitative safety limits or how well they keep to them.
+The National Institute for Occupational Safety and Health (NIOSH) recommends a short-term exposure limit of 10 ppm.